-Aggregator generates ‘EOD Transaction Details file’ () , DCMS will retrieve the report and do reconciliation with its own transaction records and update according to the report data if any discrepancy found.
+Aggregator generates ‘EOD Settlement file on working day, DCMS will retrieve the settlement file and do reconciliation with its own transaction records and update DCMS records according to the settlement file data if any discrepancy found.
+While on regional holidays, settlement file will not be processed until the next working day.

-generates merchant daily transaction report file, DCMS retrieve the file via SFTP:
+Aggregator generates merchant daily transaction report file, DCMS retrieve the file via SFTP:

 DCMS retrieves the 2C2P recon file and do reconciliation with its own transaction records in DB and updates table mc_txn